New Zealand cricket team in Pakistan in 2022–23 (April 2023)

-The New Zealand cricket team are scheduled to tour Pakistan in April and May 2023 to play five One Day International (ODI) matches and five Twenty20 International (T20I) matches.
-The ODI matches are not part of the Super League.
-The tour is to make up for the series that was postponed in September 2021.
+The New Zealand cricket team toured Pakistan in April and May 2023 to play five One Day International (ODI) matches and five Twenty20 International (T20I) matches.
+The tour was to make up for the series that was postponed in September 2021.
+The ODI series was not part of the Super League.
+However, it formed part of both teams' preparations for the 2023 Cricket World Cup.

 In April 2022, the Pakistan Cricket Board (PCB) confirmed that the series would be taking place.
 In May 2022, New Zealand Cricket confirmed that they would compensate the PCB for the postponed series, as well as playing extra matches on the tour.
 In October 2022, the PCB announced the fixtures for the tour.
-In March 2023, the PCB announced the revised fixtures for the tour.
+In April 2023, the PCB announced the revised fixtures for the tour.